datalatte-ai/.github/profile/README.md

 About
 -----

-datalatte is a protocol for anonymizing, tokenizing, and monetizing data.
+Datalatte is a protocol for anonymizing, tokenizing, and monetizing data.
 Join us in building a web3 native community and discover the potential of your data!